elTuTico/post-install-config/README.md

 <img src="https://github.com/elTuTico/post-install-config/assets/137955237/447e3e5d-035b-4689-9efc-aa5759f83e06"/>
 </p>
 <p>
-To finish off we will be creating “Help Topics” that are used to streamline your end users experience to ensure that proper assignments and prompt responses to tickets are done as issues arrise.
+To finish off “Help Topics” that are used to streamline end users experience to ensure that proper assignments and prompt responses to tickets are done as issues arrise must be created.
 Within the “Admin” panel click the “Manage tab, followed by “Help Topics”, and then click “Add New Help Topic”.
-Create four common help topics like “Business Critical Outage”, “Personal Computer Issues”, “Equipment Request”, and “Password Reset” that our users could use in the following step of this lab.
+Create four common help topics like “Business Critical Outage”, “Personal Computer Issues”, “Equipment Request”, and “Password Reset” that users could use in the following step of this lab.
 </p>
 <br />